January 13, 2026: Small, local airports critical in a storm, wildfire, or an earthquake

 In British Columbia, 2021 flooding wiped out highways and rail connection between the Lower Mainland and the Southern Interior.
 An ad hoc and largely volunteer airlift between the regional airports at Abbotsford, Chilliwack, Hope, and Merritt provided a vital and efficient workaround for critical emergency response movement of people, goods and services.
 Similarly, in 2023, the Cameron Lake Wildfire on south central Vancouver Island cut off the West Coast communities of Port Alberni, Bamfield, Ucluelet, and Tofino from the larger communities on the east coast of Vancouver Island.
 The Qualicum Beach Airport provided a base for air service to Port Alberni and Tofino for the better part of a week during the highway closures.

-In the first few instances these seem to be isolated events, yet now in 2025 similar flooding – though on a smaller scale – has again highways in the Fraser Valley.
+In the first few instances these seem to be isolated events, yet now in 2025 similar flooding – though on a smaller scale – has again blocked highways in the Fraser Valley.
 In 2024 another wildfire near Cameron Lake burned out of control, this time without highway closures.
 A significant proportion of communities in the province experience the effect of wildfires annually.
 In BC, climate predictors note that the frequency and severity of atmospheric rivers linked to flooding are on the increase, and that the risk of wildfires is generally recognized as increasing year over year.
 In fact, the loss of forests due to wildfires in one season has been shown to increase the danger of floods in the next.

 One might draw the conclusion that investing in critical infrastructure, including local and regional airports, as part of any emergency climate response strategy should be part of our security plans and infrastructure budgets.